My Uncle has cancer: how to support him and make a difference

-I’ll admit, I was one of those so-called magicians.
-Last summer, my Uncle Kenny received the news that no one expected: the chemo pill he was taking was no longer working.
+I’ll admit I was one of those so-called magicians.
+Last summer, my Uncle Kenny received the news that no one expected: his chemo pill was no longer working.
 He could either choose intravenous chemo or let the disease take its course.
 He chose the latter.

-I might not have done a complete disappearing act, but I discovered I was suddenly able to make excuses appear at the drop of a hat.
-I couldn’t come visit because I had to work (exaggeration).
+I might not have done a complete disappearing act, but once I head that my uncle has cancer, I discovered I could suddenly make excuses appear at the drop of a hat.
+I couldn’t come to visit because I had to work (exaggeration).
 I’d try to make it up to visit as soon as possible (probably not).

-This wasn’t the first bouts of awkwardness I’d experienced with my uncle.
+This wasn’t the first bout of awkwardness I’d experienced with my uncle.

 A helicopter engineer in the army, he’d been deployed more than his fair share of Thanksgivings and Christmases.
 I remember dreading my turn to talk to him when the phone was passed around at holiday celebrations–the one opportunity we had to cheer him up while he was away.

 After my uncle’s cancer diagnosis, I felt even more awkward.
 I knew even less of what to say.
-Though he’d been stateside for years at this point, I felt the same uncomfortable silences I’d felt on the phone at all those holidays.
-But the crazy thing that I realized was: that was okay.
+Though he’d been stateside for years, I felt the same uncomfortable silences I’d felt on the phone at all those holidays.
+But the crazy thing that I realized was: that it was okay.

 Cancer is awkward and angry and weird and unfair.
-Yet, it’s important to feel those feelings and still show up every day.
+Yet, it’s important to feel those feelings and still show up daily.

 Five nuggets of advice: what to do when your uncle is dying of cancer